 The Harward Center for Community Partnerships is the College’s hub for community engagement, providing information, guidance, connections, and logistical support for students who want to tap into this proud Bates tradition.
 Harward Center staff have deep connections to the off-campus community and are here to help students find opportunities to align their interests and talents with local needs, to learn from local people, and to reflect on issues of ethics, social change, and power and privilege in the context of community work.

-With the global health pandemic and local community well-being in mind, Bates community engagement will be almost entirely remote during the Fall 2020 semester.
+With the global health pandemic and local community well-being in mind, Bates community engagement will be almost entirely remote during the Winter 2021 semester.

-“Our community partners have identified numerous ways Bates students can contribute to local needs and projects this Fall.
+“Our community partners have identified numerous ways Bates students can contribute to local needs and projects this semester.
 We’re excited to help students connect!”~ Darby Ray, Harward Center Director

 Robust opportunities for remote involvement have been developed in collaboration with local partners, including: